SuperKLA/Frankenstein-Design/README.md

 ## S.O.L.I.D.
 Frankenstein is a software design for Unity and is strictly based on S.O.L.I.D.
 It can be used for small and large projects and is lightweight at the same time.

-## MVC
+## MVC - Model View Controller
 Everything is built according to MVC, keep that in mind when you look at the example project.

 # General structure and vocabulary

 ## Entities
 The MVC is joined by entities.
 They make the whole system very flexible.
-This is what it looks like.
+This is what one entity looks like.

-### Benefits
-* The entity layer only serves to describe individual features.
-An entity always has its own very specific task.
-If something is changed here, it has to be adapted everywhere in the project, in this case it is something good.
-I see what effects it has on the system and if all models support the change.

 ```c#
 using Frankenstein;